Umi (song)

-Umi (海 / Ocean) is the thirteenth domestic single released by the Japanese hip-hop group Lead.
+"Umi" (海 / "Ocean") is the thirteenth domestic single released by the Japanese hip-hop group Lead.
 The single failed to break the top twenty on Oricon for the weekly ranking, charting at #27 for two weeks.

-Umi was released as a CD+DVD combo, which was only released for a limited time.
+"Umi" was released as a CD+DVD combo, which was only released for a limited time.
 One of five possible pictures were also packaged with each copy.

-The b-side "Kimi wa Nanika ga Dekiru" was a cover of the same song, originally released by 99Harmony.
+The B-side "Kimi wa Nanika ga Dekiru" was a cover of the same song, originally released by 99Harmony.

 Information

-Umi (海 / Ocean) is the thirteenth single released by the Japanese hip-hop group Lead on July 18, 2007.
-The single failed to chart in the top twenty on the Oricon Singles Charts, reaching #27 for the weekly ranking and only remaining on the charts for two consecutive weeks.
+"Umi" failed to chart in the top twenty on the Oricon Singles Chart, reaching #27 for the weekly ranking and only remaining on the charts for two consecutive weeks.
 Limited copies of the single housed one of five possible photographs.

 The single was only released as a limited CD+DVD combo pack.
-The CD featured the title track with its corresponding instrumental, and the coupling tracks "Sora no Kanata e" (空の彼方へ / Beyond the Sky) and "Kimi wa Nanika ga Dekiru" (君は何かが出来る / You Can Do Something).
+The CD featured the title track with its corresponding instrumental, and the coupling tracks "Sora no Kanata e" (空の彼方へ / "Beyond the Sky") and "Kimi wa Nanika ga Dekiru" (君は何かが出来る / "You Can Do Something").
 The DVD harbored the music video for "Umi", along with the video's behind-the-scenes making.

 "Umi" was written and composed by the Japanese rock band MJ.
 The musical arrangement was done by Seiji Motoyama, who had worked with Lead with prior songs ("Summer Madness", "Drive Alive") and would continue to work with the group in the future.
 "Sore no Kanata e" was written and composed by Japanese musical composer Gajin (Masato Nakamura), who has also worked with the likes of KinKi Kids and AKB48.
 The music was performed by Seiji Motoyama, like the title track.
 "Kimi wa Nanika ga Dekiru," originally by the Japanese band 99Harmony, was composed by Toshiyuki Kimori and arranged by Akira Sasaki.
 The lyrical portion was written by Michio Yamagami.